 World Health Organization reported that around 109 people are hospitalized yearly for different reasons and 10 million people are infected with nosocomial infection.
 "Nosocomial" comes from Greek word nosokomos, means nosos=disease and komien= to care for (Mourud, 2010).
-Nosocomial Infection or Hospital Acquired Infection or Health Care-associated Infections can be defined as "An infection acquired in the hospital by a patient who was admitted for a reason other than that infection.
+Nosocomial Infection or Hospital Acquired Infection or Health Careassociated Infections can be defined as "An infection acquired in the hospital by a patient who was admitted for a reason other than that infection.
 An infection occurring in a patient in a hospital or other healthcare facility in whom the infection was not present or incubating at the time of admission.
 This includes infections acquired in the hospital but appearing after discharge, and also occupational infections among the staff of the facility" (http://apps.who.int).
-Center for Disease Control (CDC) has also defined nosocomial infection as a localized condition resulting from an adverse reaction to the presence of an infectious agent(s), without leaving any proof of evidence that the infection was incubating during the time of admission to the hospital.
-Nosocomial infections are developed within 48-72 h of admission in the hospital and extend the stay in hospital, increase the cost of treatment with high mortality and morbidity.
 As per the survey, it was found that the patients in intensive care unit (ICU) are more prone to acquire the nosocomial infection in comparison to other ward patients (Özer, et al., 2015; Patel, et al., 2013).